iwishjames/project1/README.md

 ----
 ## Features:
-- Highlights classmates's post in Red
-- Highlights own post in green
 - Tells you if poster is student, alumni, staff or outcomes
-- hashtags
-- date created, date updated for information validity
+- Date created, date updated for information validity
+- Highlights classmates' posts in Red
+- Highlights own post in Green
-- points system for user information creditation - more points means information provided by user has helped more people!
+- Points system for post credibility - more points means information provided by user has helped more people!
+- Uses styling reference from GA brand guidelines
-- link to user social media accounts!
+- Easy to use design.

 ## Screenshots:
 Login Page